Background pattern

 1. What is Zejula and what is it used for

-Zejula contains the active ingredient called niraparib.
-Niraparib is a type of anticancer medication called a PARP inhibitor.
-PARP inhibitors block an enzyme called poly [adenosine diphosphate-ribose] polymerase (PARP).
-PARP helps cells repair damaged DNA, so blocking it means that damaged DNA in cancer cells cannot be repaired.
-This results in the death of tumor cells, which helps control cancer.
+Zejula contains the active substance called niraparib.
+Niraparib is a type of anti-cancer medicine called a PARP inhibitor.
+PARP inhibitors block an enzyme called poly (adenosine diphosphate-ribose) polymerase (PARP).
+PARP helps cells to repair damaged DNA, so blocking it means that the DNA of cancer cells cannot be repaired.
+This leads to the death of cancer cells, which helps to control the cancer.

 What is Zejula used for

-Zejula is used in adult women for the treatment of ovarian cancer, fallopian tube cancer (a part of the female reproductive system that connects the ovaries to the uterus) or peritoneal cancer (the membrane that covers the abdomen).
+Zejula is used in adult women to treat ovarian cancer, fallopian tube cancer (a part of the female reproductive system that connects the ovaries to the uterus), or peritoneal cancer (the membrane that lines the abdomen).

 Zejula is used for cancer that has: